A Survey of Multimodal Hallucination Evaluation and Detection: Introduction

 In a nutshell, this paper aims to advance hallucination evaluation in MLLMs through a comprehensive survey of benchmarks and detection methods for both I2T and T2I tasks.
 In contrast to existing surveys~\citep{huang2023t2i,bai2024hallucination,lan2024survey,liu2024survey} that primarily focus on hallucinations arising in I2T tasks, we broaden the scope to include hallucinations in T2I tasks and provide a unified overview of both faithfulness and factuality hallucinations.
 Furthermore, we offer a systematic summary of existing hallucination evaluation and detection methods and introduce a clear categorization framework.
 For example, we categorize detection methods into black-box and white-box approaches with different granularity.
 We also highlight recent efforts towards unified hallucination evaluation and detection across both I2T and T2I models, contributing to a more comprehensive understanding of hallucination phenomena.

 \textbf{Organization of this survey.} To facilitate a clearer understanding of existing research, we organize this survey as follows.
-As shown in Fig.~\ref{taxonomy}, we begin by defining hallucinations in both I2T and T2I tasks and highlight the relationships of different hallucination types observed between different tasks in Sec.~\ref{sec:def}.
+As shown in Fig.~\ref{taxonomy}, we begin formally defining the models and the concept of hallucinations within this context in Sec.~\ref{sec:alldef}.
 Next, we analyze and summarize existing hallucination benchmarks for I2T and T2I models in Sec.~\ref{sec:benchmark}, focusing on aspects such as hallucination types, construction methodologies, and evaluation metrics, while highlighting recent trends in benchmark development.
 Building on this foundation, we categorize existing MLLMs hallucination detection methods and investigate the feasibility of unified detection approaches in Sec.~\ref{sec:det}.
 Finally, we discuss current limitations and challenges in hallucination evaluation, and suggest promising directions for future research.